miklevin/MikeLev.in/_posts/2024-09-24-nix-pip-install-dotenv.md

 ROOT_URL=${DOMAIN}/app
 ```

-To activate this capability of reading such files easily from our Python code, we add the following packages:
+To activate this capability of reading such files easily from our Python code, we add `python-dotenv` to the `requirements.txt` currently in Pipulate:

 ```
 python-dotenv